fcopantoja/forkit-django/README.md

 If you want to change the database from Postgres to something else, you can define `DATABASE_URL` as allowed by [django-environ][django-environ].

+Once the tests have run, a detailed breakdown of the test coverage should be available in the `htmlcov/` folder.

 [django-environ]: https://django-environ.readthedocs.io
 [tox]: https://tox.readthedocs.io